-2. On this solid foundation a first layer of 60 large bricks is laid, “end to end” forming a circle, with each brick as a section.
-These sections represent the 60 municipal wards of NM Bay.
-Just as Nehemiah divided the wall of Jerusalem into sections and allocated each section to a specific group of people, we need to motivate and mobilize the people in each ward to accept responsibility for the rebuilding of their section of our metro.
-(Nehemiah 3: 1-32)

 3. The next eight layers of bricks are eight domains: church, business, education, government, family, media & communication, arts & entertainment, and sport.
 Just as the foundations support the brickwork above, so we call upon the people of each ward to work together in the domains to rebuild their section of the wall.
 Our strength of our unity of purpose will be the cement to hold these bricks together.

 4. The walled city is covered by a canopy of prayer.
 To build this canopy over the metro we need to find a prayer “warrior” for each ward.
 These warriors will establish prayer groups to saturate their wards in united prayer and encourage the establishment of further groups covering all domains in their wards.
 (Isaiah 62:6)

-Updated on the site to: